-Pfizer Inc. (NYSE:PFE) said that it will invest about $350 million to build a global biotechnology center in China.
+Pfizer Inc. said that it will invest about $350 million to build a global biotechnology center in China.
 The facility – Pfizer’s first biotechnology center in Asia – will be built in the Hangzhou Economic Development Area in China.
 The Pfizer Global Biotechnology Center is expected to be completed in 2018, the company said in a statement.

 Pfizer said that it will work closely with Chinese regulators to bring the drugs products produced at the Hangzhou facility to market as soon as possible.
 “We believe that the Pfizer Global Biotechnology Center in Hangzhou will help support China’s aim to increase the complexity and value of its manufacturing sector by 2025, and contribute to building a truly innovative and vibrant biopharmaceutical industry,” stated John Young, group president for Pfizer essential health.

 The new biotechnology center will provide biological medicines for patients in China.
 The facility will also house Pfizer China’s biosimilars and biologics quality, technical service, logistics and engineering divisions.

 China’s Healthcare Market

 China’s healthcare market is estimated to be worth around $185 billion by 2018, according to IMS Health.

 “We are encouraged by a series of important reforms introduced by Chinese government that will further stimulate the industry to meet emerging health challenges, such as the rising incidence of non-communicable diseases and an aging population; as well as attract both domestic and foreign investment in healthcare and R&D,” Mr. Young said.

 According to Reuters data, Chinese healthcare merger and acquisition (M&A) activity jumped to $54 billion in 2015 from $18.8 billion the previous year.
 These figures exclude joint ventures and licensing agreements.
 In 2016, M&A deals have reached a total value of $9 billion.